 In May 2008, Judge Taumaunu presided over the first sitting of a Rangatahi Court, at Te Poho-o-Rāwiri Marae in Gisborne.
-Since then, 14 other Rangatahi Courts have been established and are currently in operation throughout New Zealand.
 In 2016, Judge Taumaunu was awarded the Veillard-Cybulski Foundation Award for his pioneering work in leading the development of the Rangatahi Courts of New Zealand.

 In June 2012, Judge Taumaunu was sworn in as a Judge of the Court Martial of New Zealand.
 In February 2018, Judge Taumaunu was appointed Deputy Judge Advocate General and Deputy Chief Judge of the Court Martial of New Zealand.
 In October 2019, Judge Taumaunu was appointed Chief Judge of the District Court of New Zealand.